-- a role with responsibilities that include conformance to GMP requirements, - performing quality system or GMP audits of chemical operations to a recognised standard, e.g. ISO 9001. - c) A registration with the EXCiPACT auditor registration scheme (see www.excipact.org) which includes: - attendance at an EXCIPACT approved auditor training course which includes a minimum of 7 contact hours applicable to GMP and GDP for excipients, - ii. a satisfactory examination result after attending an EXCiPACT approved auditor training course, - iii. successful completion of one audit witnessed by an EXCiPACT approved observer, demonstrating acceptable:
+- b) A minimum of five years quality related work experience, such as: - a Technical, Managerial, or Professional role within: - √ an excipient or API supplier, - √ a pharmaceutical company. - a role with responsibilities that include conformance to GMP requirements, - performing quality system or GMP audits of chemical operations to a recognised standard, e.g., ISO 9001. - A registration with the EXCiPACT auditor registration scheme (see www.excipact.org) which includes: - attendance at an EXCIPACT approved auditor training course which includes a minimum of 7 contact hours applicable to GMP and GDP for excipients, - ii. a satisfactory examination result after attending an EXCIPACT approved auditor training course, - iii. successful completion of one audit witnessed by an EXCiPACT approved observer, demonstrating acceptable: - √ audit skills, - √ knowledge of excipient GMP conformance requirements, - \checkmark preparation of audit reports, - √ appropriate rating of findings.

-✓ audit skills,

-- ✓ knowledge of excipient GMP conformance requirements, - ✓ preparation of audit reports, - $\checkmark$ appropriate rating of findings.

-Note: A successful witnessed audit is where the auditor has demonstrated their skills in planning, conducting and documenting an audit.
+Note: A successful witnessed audit is where the auditor has demonstrated their skills in planning, conducting, and documenting an audit.